Egocentric-Interaction-Research-Group/Training-Environment-Carcassonne/Docs/ai_agent.md

 Rewards in the code can (but does not have to) be found at:
 * The start of decision methods - Small negative rewards are used to limit the amount of time the agent spends making a decision.
 * The end of decision methods - At the end of some of the decision methods, the scoring occurs.
 This would also result in a reward for the agent.
 It is also possible to give rewards for sub-tasks, such as placing a tile or a meeple correctly.
 However, as this alone is not the desired behaviour, emphasis should be on long term score rewards.

+### Example run
+To visualize the agent actions more clearly, here is a simple example of how an agent takes its turn in the cARcassonne game.
+The core segment for taking actions is the *FixedUpdate*-method in the *AIDecisionRequester*-class, which continously checks which player's turn it is to act and which phase the game is in, and acts accordingly.
+The steps for a standard turn are as follows:

+1. Check for turn - In the *AIDecisionRequester*-class, a check is made in the *FixedUpdate*-method to verify that it is the agents turn to play before requesting any actions.
+2. Draw tile - The *AIDecisionRequester*-class automatically draws the tile, as there is no other choice.
+3. Place tile - In this stage, the *AIDecisionRequester*-class repeatedly calls for a decison from the *CarcassonneAgent*-class.
+Each time, the *CarcassonneAgent* either updates the position of where the tile is to be placed (changing the *x* or *z* values), rotates the tile (changes the *rot* value), or confirms the current position and rotation of the tile and attempts to place it.
+If the placement is valid, the tile is placed and the game moves on to the next phase.
+4. Meeple decision - In the next phase, another decision is requested by the *AIDecisionRequester* to the *CarcassonneAgent*.
+In this phase however, the decision also ends the phase, at it is either to draw a meeple, in which case the phase of placing the meeple begins, or not draw a meeple, in which case the round ends without meeple placement.
+5. Meeple placement (optional) - If a meeple is drawn, actions are repeatedly requested again by the *AIDecisionRequester* to the *CarcassonneAgent* to place the meeple in one of the 5 possible positions (North, South, West, East, or Center) of the placed tile, and then confirm the placement.
+If the placement is valid, the meeple is placed and the turn ends.
+If not, the meeple is return and the game goes back to the previous stage (step 4).
+6. End turn (optional) - If the turn is not already ended without drawing a meeple, then if one is drawn and placed, the *AIDecisionRequester* ends the turn at this point.

+If the agent is playing alone, it will be the next player after ending a turn, and thus will continue to loop these steps until the game ends.
+If another player is present however, the sequence will return to step 1 and *AIDecisionRequester* will continously check for when it is the agents turn to act again.
+At that point the steps are repeated.